-Existing West Elevation Drawing

-Proposed West Elevation Drawing

-5. Conclusion

-The proposals offer an opportunity to improve both the office building and the general streetscape around the building by adding a new level access point, consolidating the street side bin enclosure, and replace the existing glazing based on the original building design.

-Overall these changes serve to improve, preserve and enhance the character of the building so consent should be granted.
+Existing West Elevation Drawing Proposed West Elevation Drawing to existing facade materiality damaged windows, and repaint frames as necessary.
+5. Conclusion The proposals offer an opportunity to improve both the office building and the general streetscape around the building by adding a new level access point, and replace the existing glazing based on the original building design.
+Overall these changes serve to improve, preserve and enhance the character of the building.